 The History of Beni

 Since ancient times, Japanese people have associated the color red with the sun, fire, blood — and life itself.
 Beni’s vibrant red pigment was believed to protect people both physically and spiritually by stimulating blood circulation and by acting as a talisman to ward off evil.
 On a newborn’s first visit to a shrine, the baby would be marked with beni or red ink to protect them from evil spirits.
-This ayatsuko custom is still observed in some areas of Kansai and Tohoku.
-During shichi-go-san celebrations when a child turns 3, 5 and 7 years old, a talisman bag and beni-choko are commonly prepared as gifts.
+During shichi-go-san celebrations when a child turns 3, 5 and 7 years old, a talisman bag and beni-choko were commonly prepared as gifts.

 For geisha, beni was used to line the eyes and lips.
 First-year maiko (apprentice geisha), were typically only allowed to apply beni to their bottom lip.
 More senior maiko and full-fledged geisha got to apply the lipstick to both lips, and the lips were painted smaller than they actually were to give a more youthful, cute and proportional appearance.